 Why you need a Tool for API Documentation

-There are many reasons you need a documentation tool for your API, some include:
+There are many reasons you need a documentation tool for your API, some include the following:

 How to choose an API documentation tool